An investigation into CoStar Group Inc. (NASDAQ:CSGP)'s technical aspects - The Dwinnex

-The price of CoStar Group Inc. (NASDAQ: CSGP) closed at 80.04 in the last session, up 7.44% from day before closing price of $74.50.
-In other words, the price has increased by $+5.54 from its previous closing price.
-On the day, 5821600 shares were traded.
-CSGP stock price reached its highest trading level at $81.53 during the session, while it also had its lowest trading level at $77.75.
+After finishing at $81.62 in the prior trading day, CoStar Group Inc. (NASDAQ: CSGP) closed at $82.88, up 1.54%.
+In other words, the price has increased by $+1.26 from its previous closing price.
+On the day, 2205019 shares were traded.
+CSGP stock price reached its highest trading level at $83.38 during the session, while it also had its lowest trading level at $81.81.

 Top 5 Cheap Stocks to Own Right Now